Our family recently did the Fremantle Prison True Crime Tour; this post is about our experience and whether we thought it was worth the money.

 If you have driven into Fremantle, there is a car park outside the prison, although fees are payable.

 I won’t go into detail about the stories as it will spoil your tour.
-However, we learned about Martha Rendell (who was the only woman to be executed here), the Postcard Bandit, Eric Edgar Cooke (the serial killer who was the last man to be hung here), Sydney Sutton (the last person to be flogged), David & Catherine Birnie (also known as the Moorhouse murderers), and Stephen Burnett and Peter Boyd (The Rubbish Truck Heist).
+However, we learned about Martha Rendell (who was the only woman to be executed here), the Postcard Bandit, Eric Edgar Cooke (the serial killer who was the last man hung here), Sydney Sutton (the last person to be flogged), David & Catherine Birnie (also known as the Moorhouse murderers), and Stephen Burnett and Peter Boyd (The Rubbish Truck Heist).
 Fascinating stuff!